-We have entered into collaborations, and may seek to enter into additional collaborations, with third parties for the development and commercialization of our product candidates.
-If such collaborations are not successful, or we fail to enter into additional collaborations, we may not be able to capitalize on the market potential of our product candidates.
+We have entered into collaborations, and may seek to enter into additional collaborations, with third parties for the development and commercialization of our product candidates and to leverage our Dynamic Tumor Targeting Platform for our collaborator's product candidates.
+If such collaborations are not successful, or we fail to enter into additional collaborations, we may not be able to capitalize on the market potential of our product candidates or our Dynamic Tumor Targeting Platform.

-On November 17, 2015 we announced a collaboration with AstraZeneca AB, or AstraZeneca, and the National Cancer Institute, or the NCI, part of the National Institutes of Health, to conduct a Phase 1/2a clinical trial of the combination of Lynparza and CRLX101 in patients with small cell lung cancer.
-We may seek additional third-party collaborators for development and commercialization of our product candidates.
+In November 2015 we announced a collaboration with AstraZeneca AB, or AstraZeneca, and the National Cancer Institute, or the NCI, part of the National Institutes of Health, to conduct a Phase 1/2 clinical trial of the combination of Lynparza and CRLX101 in patients with small cell lung cancer.
+In October 2016, we announced a collaboration with Novartis for the research, development and commercialization of nanoparticle drug conjugates based on Novartis-selected payloads conjugated to our Dynamic Tumor Targeting Platform.

+We may seek additional third-party collaborators for development and commercialization of our product candidates or to leverage our Dynamic Tumor Targeting Platform.
 Our likely collaborators for any marketing, distribution, development, licensing or broader collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, biotechnology companies and certain governmental agencies.
-We will have limited control over the amount and timing of resources that any of our current or potential future collaborations dedicate to the development or commercialization of our product candidates.
-Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
+We will have limited control over the amount and timing of resources that any of our current or potential future collaborations dedicate to the development or commercialization of our product candidates or to the use of our Dynamic Tumor Targeting Platform.
+Our ability to generate revenues from these arrangements will depend significantly on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.

-Collaborations involving our product candidates pose the following risks to us:
+Collaborations involving our product candidates or our Dynamic Tumor Targeting Platform pose the following risks to us: